practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 Many years ago there was still GNU Pascal around, which claimed to support "most of ISO 10206 Extended Pascal": https://www.gnu-pascal.de/gpc/h-about.html#lang

-However, it's nowadays a tinkering job to get it running in a modern 64-bit Linux system: https://github.com/hebisch/gpc, so, I don't do it.
+However, it's nowadays a tinkering job to get GNU Pascal running in a modern 64-bit Linux system: https://github.com/hebisch/gpc, so, I don't do it.

 However, in ISO 10206 mode (Extended Pascal), Free Pascal has the required _TimeStamp_ type and _GetTimeStamp_ procedure implemented, which serves as a simple, random seed: